hzdu/plugins_cdn/wp-content/plugins/perfmatters/readme.txt

 == Description ==

 [Perfmatters](https://perfmatters.io/) is a lightweight web performance plugin designed to help increase Google Core Web Vitals scores and fine-tune how assets load on your site.

 = Features =

 * Easy quick toggle options to turn off resources that shouldn't be loading.
+* Disable scripts and plugins on a per post/page or sitewide basis with the Script Manager.
 * Defer and delay JavaScript, including third-party scripts.
-* Disable scripts and plugins on a per post/page or sitewide basis with the Script Manager.
+* Automatically remove unused CSS.
-* Preload resources and prefetch links for quicker load times.
+* Preload resources, critical images, and prefetch links for quicker load times.
 * Lazy load images and enable click-to-play thumbnails on videos.
 * Host Google Analytics and Google Fonts locally.
 * Change your WordPress login URL.